JingerGuy/ContactBook/README.md

 - Use Jenkinsfile for the ``` Jenkins Pipeline ```
 - Port forward ``` port 5000 ```
 - Setup Github webhooks to auto pull the code from your repository. ``` https://www.youtube.com/watch?v=ZiHMsEKklKQ ```
-- Push the code to have the pipeline test build and deploy.
+- ```Push a commit to github``` to have the webhook activate to push your project to the jenkins pipeline that will test build, push and pull and deploy the image.
 - Put ```http://[IPADDRESS]:5000``` into web browser to see the web application.
+-

 ## 4. How to Use the Project